What comes first: the product or the user’s need?

 Prioritizing which jobs to address first is a simplified path to focusing resources and efforts on the tasks with the greatest impact on user satisfaction and business success.
 Here’s how you can approach prioritization, using the MosCow and RICE Scoring frameworks:

-Most products only get part of a job done.
-The goal is to prioritize all of the important ones so that all efforts can be directed toward achieving the best possible results.
+Most products only get part of a job done, so the goal is to prioritize all the important jobs to ensure your efforts are focused on achieving the best possible results.

 The next step in the JTBD framework is to develop solutions that address user needs, and you can approach this process in three simple steps: